allmarkedup/purl/README.md

 purl('http://test.com/#/about/us/').fsegment(1); // returns 'about'
 ```

-Enabling strict mode
+Strict mode and relative URLs
 --------------------

 Internally this plugin uses Steven Levithan's excellent Regex URI parser, which has two modes - loose and strict.
-This plugin uses the loose mode by default (i.e. strict mode set to `false`), which deviates slightly from the specs but produces more intuitive results.
-If for some reason you prefer to use the strict parser and so be fully spec-compatible, then you can enable this when calling the plugin as follows:
+This plugin uses the loose mode by default (i.e. strict mode set to `false`), which deviates slightly from the specs but can produce more intuitive results in some situations.
+However, loose mode will not correctly parse relative URLs, so you can optionally enable strict mode when calling the plugin as follows:

 ``` javascript
 /*---- jQuery version -----*/